 When it comes to beauty, it’s not all just about the world of make-up.
 Beauty is also what you were born with, and you need to take care of that first and foremost.
 Your skin is the largest organ in your body and you need to treat it that way.
 It took me many years to fall into a routine of using skin care products on a regular basis, but this past year has been the best for me and my skin is thanking me for that after all that time.
 Of course not everyone’s skin is the same, some people have oily skin, others have combination skin, and some have dry skin, and some are blessed with the skin that can never make up it’s mind and may change season to season.
 No matter the skin type, there are still three steps to follow in any basic skin care routine and I am going to guide you through them to the best of my knowledge, giving product examples of different price points for your consideration.

-Cleanse.
 When it comes to washing your face, some people simply splash water on their face and call it a day.
 Using a face cleanser really does a lot more than a splash of water and really makes sure that your pores are cleaned out and all the grime you’ve encountered throughout the day is taken away from your skin.
-When it comes to picking the products, both of my favourites over the past year were scrub cleansers that had small exfoliating beads in it that weren’t too harsh on the skin like a full out exfoliating product might be, but it’s enough to do the deep cleaning and gentle enough for daily use.
+When it comes to picking the products, both of my favourites over the past year were scrub cleansers that had small exfoliating beads in it that wasn’t too harsh on the skin like a full out exfoliating product might be, but it’s enough to do the deep cleaning and gentle enough for daily use.
 My two products of choice are the St. Ives Naturally Clear Green Tea Scrub and the Origins GinZing Refreshing Scrub Cleanser.

-Tone.
 A highly skipped step in this routine is using a toner.
 A lot of toners are being advertised for doing different things for your skin including adding radiance, tightening your pores, soothing your skin, smoothing your skin, and so on and so forth, which can all be true – but also toners are used for balancing out the pH level of your skin and calming everything back to a neutral point.
-Some of in a liquid consistency, but I definitely prefer the misting spray toners because you don’t lose any of the product using cotton pads upon application to your face, and also misting yourself in the face is always refreshing.
-When it comes to picking the two products it was an easy decision with my all time favourite of the year, LUSH Breath Of Fresh Air Toner, and a new find for me, Jurlique Rosewater Balancing Mist.
+Some of in a liquid consistency, but I definitely prefer the misting spray toners because you don’t lose any of the products using cotton pads upon application to your face, and also misting yourself in the face is always refreshing.
+When it comes to picking the two products it was an easy decision with my all-time favourite of the year, LUSH Breath Of Fresh Air Toner, and a new find for me, Jurlique Rosewater Balancing Mist.

 Just because you feel good without make-up doesn’t mean you can forget about taking care of your skin!
 Stay tuned for part two when I do some introductory make-up tips for the girl that doesn’t usually wear make-up.